AI is smart, but does it play well with others?

 Neither of those expectations came true.
 Objectively, there was no statistical difference in the scores between the AI and the rule-based agent.
 Subjectively, all 29 participants reported in surveys a clear preference toward the rule-based teammate.
 The participants were not informed which agent they were playing with for which games.

-"One participant said that they were so stressed out at the bad play from the AI agent that they actually got a headache," says Jaime Pena, a researcher in the Cyber Operations and Analysis Technology Group and an author on the paper.
+"One participant said that they were so stressed out at the bad play from the AI agent that they actually got a headache," says Jaime Pena, a researcher in the AI Technology and Systems Group and an author on the paper.
 "Another said that they thought the rule-based agent was dumb but workable, whereas the AI agent showed that it understood the rules, but that its moves were not cohesive with what a team looks like.
 To them, it was giving bad hints, making bad plays."

 This perception of AI making "bad plays" links to surprising behavior researchers have observed previously in reinforcement learning work.
 For example, in 2016, when DeepMind's AlphaGo first defeated one of the world’s best Go players, one of the most widely praised moves made by AlphaGo was move 37 in game 2, a move so unusual that human commentators thought it was a mistake.
 Later analysis revealed that the move was actually extremely well-calculated, and was described as “genius.”